patternfly/patternfly-react/packages/react-datetime/README.md

-# @patternfly/react-table
+# @patternfly/react-datetime

-This package provides Date and Time PatternFly components based on [PatternFly 4][patternfly-4]
+This package provides date and time PatternFly components based on [PatternFly 4][patternfly-4]

 ### Prerequisite